orkes-io/docs/docs/templates/examples/sequential-http-tasks.md

 ##  Slow API call

 The weather API is a very slow API.
 If you look at the ```http_request```, we have added 2 parameters related to timeout.
 We have to override the default timeout values to allow this API to respond.
-(While slow, it is also free and also requires no API key, so - tradeoffs).
+(While slow, it is free and also requires no API key, so - tradeoffs).

 ### HTTP_Task retries